dngoins/CTI-Course/Lab-Steps/Lesson-14-Lab_01_Threat_Hunting_with_AI.md

 3.2 Select the `eth0` LAN network interface.

-3.3 Capture normal traffic for **1 minute**.
+3.3 Capture normal traffic for **2 minutes**.
+Try to capture about **1000 - 1500** packets of data.
+For AI we need data, the more the merrier, but this is a lab, and too much will make your vm run out of space.

+3.4 While capturing normal baseline traffic, Open the browser and browse to your favorite news web site.
+Open your email browser and generate normal network traffic.

-3.4 Export captured traffic as CSV:
+3.5 After about 2 minutes, export captured traffic as CSV:
 - `FILE -> Export Packet Dissections -> As CSV`
 - Select all packets.
 - Save as `NormalNetworkTraffic.csv`.
+-- **Keep The Network Traffic Capture running**

 ---